resbaz/spartan-hpc-docs/docs/faq.md

 ## How do I access Spartan once I have an account?
 You'll need an SSH client.
 Mac and Linux computers will already have one installed, just use the command `ssh yourUsername@spartan.hpc.unimelb.edu.au` at your terminal.

-For Windows, you'll need to download an SSH client such as [PuTTY](http://www.putty.org/), set hostname as `spartan.hpc.unimelb.edu.au`  and click Open.
+For Windows, you'll need to download an SSH client such as [PuTTY](http://www.putty.org/), set hostname as `spartan.hpc.unimelb.edu.au` and select Open.
 You'll be asked for your Spartan username and password.

 ## My password isn't working!